mmomtchev/pamphlets/On_Armed_Struggle_and_Terrorism.md

 Here are you a few examples from recent history that show how well it works:
 * No one but the 3rd Reich ever considered the WW2 resistance fighters as terrorists - and no one ever doubted that their lives would have been endangered if they were to freely express their views and try to convert people
-* When Catalunya decided to secede from Spain, the Spanish state definitely overstepped the line by prosecuting the perpetrators - as using the Judicial system to repress dissent is always the first step to total oppresion
+* When Catalunya decided to secede from Spain, the Spanish state definitely overstepped the line by prosecuting the perpetrators - as using the Judicial system to repress dissent is always the first step to total oppression
 * In France, there is not a single radical islamist preacher that has been jailed for the only crime of preaching radical Islam - so preaching radical Islam does not directly endanger your life in any way
   * It should be noted that during the 1960s a pro-Algerian demonstration was dispersed by the French police with extreme brutality resulting in many deaths - so during this era this statement might not have been true
 * I have always been a staunch opponent of anti-hate laws as they definitely do not contribute to changing the way people think and they tend to constitute the only valid argument in an otherwise remarkably unsympathetic political camp - these tend to transform either misguided or naturally repulsive people into political dissidents